evilnick/plakar.io/content/posts/2025-07_03/index.md

 }
 ```

-If you're unfamiliar with this kind of magic,
-you're going to wonder:

-> well, once a cutpoint has been shifted, doesn't it shift all subsequent ones ?

-And the answer is: no.

-The function that processes the input only processes the last N bytes of data,
-turns them into a digest of its own,
-and looks at it to decide if it should insert a cutpoint or not.

-Because this is a rolling digest over the last N bytes,
-if a change has caused a new cutpoint to be inserted,
-then after we have read N bytes from this new cutpoint...
-we are producing the same stream of cutpoints as before.
+Because this method has to read data to produce the cutpoints,
+it is slower than fixed-sized chunking,
+but it is still very fast with our baseline FastCDC implementation producing chunks at 9GB/s...
+fast enough if you consider the amount of benefits it brings through deduplication in entire workflows.

-## FastCDC
+## So, what is FastCDC ?

-Enter FastCDC,
-a high-performance variant of CDC first introduced by researchers in 2016,
+FastCDC is a high-performance variant of CDC first introduced by researchers in 2016,
 followed by further improvements in subsequent publications.

-It was designed to preserve the benefits of content-defined chunking,
+It was designed to preserve the benefits of CDC,
 but with a much faster decision process and more balanced chunk size distributions.

 Where traditional CDC uses expensive sliding window techniques to compute rolling fingerprints at each byte,